Sage-Bionetworks/psorcast-validation-analysis/README.md

 Welcome to Psorcast Validation Analysis Github Repository, this repository is purposed to be the analytical pipeline for Psorcast Validation Study.

+Maintainer:
+- meghasyam@sagebase.org (sole maintainer)
+- aryton.tediarjo@sagebase.org (Retired from Sage as of Jan 28th 2022)
+- dan.webster@sagebase.org (Retired from Sage as of Nov 21st)

 ## Script Directories:
 - <b>curate_tables</b>: Folder for storing all scripts related to curating tables from Bridge to Validation Analysis Project
 - <b>feature_extraction</b>: Folder for storing all scripts related to extracting key features from previously extracted Synapse Tables